Curriculum and Academic Programme

 AP courses are challenging college level courses designed to push students academically and allow them to develop their academic interests.
 They are completed in one year and externally assessed by a single final exam.

 The College Board, a part of the Educational Testing Service (ETS) of Princeton, New Jersey, established the Advanced Placement exams.
 As there is no national education system in the United States, the ETS developed exams for high school students that are recognised by universities across the US and the world.
-It is not a diploma programme and professes no approach or philosophy towards education but provides for a series of exams in various subjects that equate to a first-year university curriculum at US universities.
+It provides for a series of exams in various subjects that equate to a first-year university curriculum at US universities.

 Over thirty AP exams exist and any student may take one or many.
 Our school designs courses using the AP syllabus so that our students perform well at these exams.

 Students enrolled in Advanced Placement courses sit for the exams in May of the same academic year of the course.
 Because they are taught at the equivalent of a first-year university course, they require a great deal of time and commitment.
 If a student does not sit for the official AP exam, the student will still be expected to do all the work as other students.

 The AP Coordinator will notify students when to register for AP exams.
 The cost is per exam and includes the actual cost of the exam and the costs to the school, as it must hire supervisors to invigilate the exams and pay for the shipping, handling and postage of the exams.